epicbg/epic-ui/README.md

 # Installation
-You can include only css file from the framework but components which have 'js' in website tag will not work.For full docs <a href="https://ui.epicweb.bg/docs">read here</a>.
+You can include only the css files, but some components won't be functional like in the demos <a href="https://ui.epicweb.bg/docs">read here</a>.

 * NPM `npm install epic-ui`